 Emphases / Concentrations:

-- Develop broad-based knowledge of major concepts in the area of environmental science and an understanding of fundamental roles that biology, chemistry and geology play in environmental science
+- Develop an integrated knowledge of major concepts in the area of environmental science and an understanding of fundamental roles that biology, chemistry and geology play in environmental science;

-- Demonstrate knowledge of the interrelationship between the geosphere, atmosphere and biosphere
+- Demonstrate knowledge of the interrelationships among the physical and biological components of ecosystems;

-- Develop sufficient preparation in environmental science to successfully compete in a graduate or professional program or to realize employment in a environmental science-related career
+- Develop sufficient preparation in the environmental sciences to successfully compete in a graduate or professional program, or to realize employment in an environmental science-related career;

-- Demonstrate effective oral and written communication skills and critical thinking skills as related to the field of environmental science
+- Demonstrate effective oral, graphical, and written communication abilities, and critical thinking skills as related to the environmental sciences.